bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 reality can emerge from a web of subjective interactions, and having experienced both of those directly it is rational to consider the objective world a second-order effect.
-Space can be framed so that distance is a relative compatability of the things within it - the likelihood of interactions between them - rather than a boundless and ghostly container.
+Space can be framed so that distance is a relative compatibility of the things within it - the likelihood of interactions between them - rather than a boundless and ghostly container.
 And as importantly as before, we know that choice is the cause of our actions, and so without evidence to the contrary, we should assume other stuff is its own first-mover.